-Only registered Republicans in Nevada are already eligible to participate in the caucuses [Section 1.3].
-Neither "write-in" ballots nor a "none of the above" option shall be permitted [Section 2.1 b].
+Only registered Republicans in Nevada are eligible to participate in the caucuses [Section 1.3].

-Tuesday 25 February 2020 (presumably): Republican Party Precinct Caucuses meet.
-Each Precinct Caucus casts votes for Presidential candidates by secret ballot and chooses the precinct's delegates to the County Conventions.
+Tuesday 25 February 2020 (presumably): Nevada Precinct Caucuses.
+Each Precinct Caucus chooses the precinct's delegates to the County Conventions.
 Caucuses will take place between 5p and 9p PST.
-Absentee ballots are permitted [Section 4].
 The delegates to the County Conventions are not bound by the Presidential vote.

 Saturday 14 March - Saturday 4 April 2020 (presumably): Republican Party County Conventions convene in each county.
 Each County Convention chooses delegates to the Nevada State Republican Convention.

-Friday 8 May - Sunday 10 May 2020 (presumably): The Nevada State Republican Convention convenes.
-The State Convention meets to choose delegates to the Republican National Convention according to the results of the Precinct Caucuses.
+Friday 15 May - Sunday 17 May 2020: The Nevada State Republican Convention convenes.
+The State Convention meets to choose delegates to the Republican National Convention according to the results of the Alternative Presidential Preference Poll.
 National Convention District Delegates are elected by the Convention Delegates from each such congressional district [Standing Rules 3.2].
 National Convention At-Large Delegates are elected by the Convention delegates as a whole [Standing Rules 3.3].
 Note: The bindings are recalculated to exclude candidates who suspended their campaigns.

 The 3 party leaders, the National Committeeman, the National Committeewoman, and the chairman of the Nevada's Republican Party, will attend the convention by virtue of their position bound to their preferred presidential candidate [Standing Rules 4.2].
 If one candidate wins all of the National Delegates, the chairman will attend the National Convention unbound [Standing Rules 5.2].